adarshrkumar/commonps-syntax-highlighter/commonps.md

 ## General notes

-This "language" works like JavaScript where each new line is considered a statement with an implicit "semicolon" (which we don't have in Pseuocode) at the end of each line.
+This "language" works like JavaScript, where each new line is treated as a statement with an implicit "semicolon" (which we don't have in Pseudocode) at the end of each line.

-Identation is done python style but without the need for the `:` at the end of the parent "statement".
+Indentation is done Python style, but without the need for the `:` at the end of the parent "statement".

 ## Code format